-ITEM 1 ELECTION OF DIRECTORS
+ELECTION OF DIRECTORS

 Our Board of Directors currently consists of eleven directors divided into three classes.
-The directors hold office for staggered terms of three years (and until their successors are elected and qualified, or until their earlier death, resignation or removal).
+The directors hold office for staggered terms of three years and until their successors are elected and qualified, or until their earlier death, resignation or removal.
 One of the three classes is elected each year to succeed the directors whose terms are expiring.
+Our Board believes this structure is appropriate for the company as it allows for the continuity and stability of our Board and encourages a long-term strategic focus beneficial to the company and its stockholders.

-The directors in Class II, whose terms expire at the 2018 Annual Meeting of Shareholders, are Sanjay Khosla, Willie M. Reed, Linda Rhodes and William C. Steere, Jr. Each of these directors has been nominated by the Board of Directors, upon the recommendation of its Corporate Governance Committee, to stand for election for a term expiring at the 2021 Annual Meeting of Shareholders.
-Each of these nominees has consented to being named in this proxy statement as a Board nominee and to serve if elected.
+The directors in Class III, whose terms expire at the 2019 Annual Meeting of Shareholders, are Juan Ramón Alaix, Paul M. Bisaro, Frank A. D'Amelio and Michael B. McCallister.
+Each of these directors has been nominated by the Board of Directors, upon the recommendation of its Corporate Governance Committee, to stand for election for a term expiring at the 2022 Annual Meeting of Shareholders.

 The Corporate Governance Committee considers a number of factors and principles in determining the slate of director nominees for election to the company's Board, as discussed in the section titled "Director Nominations" below.
-The Corporate Governance Committee and the Board have evaluated each of Mr. Khosla, Dr. Reed, Dr. Rhodes and Mr. Steere against the factors and principles Zoetis uses to select nominees for director.
-Based on this evaluation, the Corporate Governance Committee and the Board have concluded that it is in the best interests of Zoetis and its shareholders for each of Mr. Khosla, Dr. Reed, Dr. Rhodes and Mr. Steere to continue to serve as a director of Zoetis.
+The Corporate Governance Committee and the Board have evaluated each of Mr. Alaix, Mr. Bisaro, Mr. D'Amelio and Mr. McCallister against the factors and principles Zoetis uses to select director nominees.
+Based on this evaluation, the Corporate Governance Committee and the Board have concluded that it is in the best interests of Zoetis and its shareholders for each of Mr. Alaix, Mr. Bisaro, Mr. D'Amelio and Mr. McCallister to continue to serve as a director of Zoetis.

 Our Board has appointed Heidi C. Chen and Katherine H. Walden as proxies to vote your shares on your behalf.
-The proxies intend to vote for the election of Mr. Khosla, Dr. Reed, Dr. Rhodes and Mr. Steere unless you indicate otherwise on your proxy card, voting instruction form or when you vote by telephone or online.
+The proxies intend to vote for the election of Mr. Alaix, Mr. Bisaro, Mr. D'Amelio and Mr. McCallister unless you indicate otherwise on your proxy card, voting instruction form or when you vote by telephone or online.
 Each candidate has consented to being named in this proxy statement and serving as a director if elected.
 However, if any nominee is not able to serve, the Board can either designate a substitute nominee to serve in his or her place as a director or reduce the size of the Board.
 If the Board nominates another individual, the persons named as proxies may vote for such substitute nominee.

 In order to be elected, a nominee must receive more votes cast "For" than "Against" his or her election.
 Abstentions and broker non-votes will have no effect on the outcome of the vote.
-See "Corporate Governance Principles and Practices- Majority Voting Standard for Director Elections" for more information about our procedures if a nominee fails to receive a majority of the votes in an uncontested election.
+See "Corporate Governance Principles and Practices-Majority Voting Standard for Director Elections" for more information about our procedures if a nominee fails to receive a majority of the votes in an uncontested election.